jcolag/entropy-arbitrage/2026-06-15-assyrian-eclipse.md

 * Ignore for ToC
 {:toc}

-Less a celebration than one of the world's shared historical anchors, today marks the anniversary of the [Bur-Sagale eclipse](https://en.wikipedia.org/wiki/Assyrian_eclipse) in 763 BCE.
+Less a celebration than one of the world's shared historical anchors, today marks the anniversary of the {% wiki Assyrian_eclipse|Bur-Sagale eclipse|en %} in 763 BCE.
 Because we can calculate the precise moments of eclipses for thousands of years in any direction, and since Solar eclipses tend to leave such a deep mark on people, the wide notability allows people to connect dates on different calendars.

 ![A Solar eclipse as seen on the Artemis II Lunar flyby](/blog/assets/art002e009573orig.png "I profusely apologize for not tracking down a twenty-eight-hundred-year-old photograph for this...")